mrSnow95/cableBlog/_posts/2021-03-05-A Simple Neural Net.md

 ---
-title: 2021-06-06-A Simple Neural Net
+title: A Simple Neural Net
 date: 2021-06-06
 use_math: true
 ---

-Neural Networks aren’t that complicated!
-The term “neural network” gets used as a buzzword a lot, but in reality they’re often much simpler than people imagine.

 **Neurons**